xogusrns123/Helix-ASPLOS25/artifact_evaluation/ae_readme.md

 python setup1_visualization.py swarm   # visualize Swarm's model placement python setup1_visualization.py petals  # visualize Petals' model placement
 ```
 The files are store in `./visualization`.
-Notice that the visualization looks slightly different
+Notice that the visualization of Helix's model placement
-from the one shown in the paper, because of the slight difference in model placement found by the
+looks slightly different from the one shown in the paper, because of the slight difference in model
-solver.
-Despite the difference, overall Helix's model placement has higher GPU utilization (red
+placement found by the solver.
+Despite the difference, overall Helix's model placement has higher
-indicates high utilization), which verifies our claim in the paper.
+GPU utilization (red indicates high utilization), which verifies our claim in the paper.

 #### Decode Throughput